UK Wild Camping Code

 light any fires and do not use disposable barbeques.

-care must be taken if using gas or liquid fuel stoves.
-Always
+- Great care must be taken if using gas or liquid fuel stoves.
+Always ensure the cooking area is free from flammable materials including vegetation.

 - Toileting